Andriy852/ChatBotApp/README.md

 ## Overview

-This project is a conversational AI chatbot application built with Streamlit for the frontend, LangChain for AI capabilities, Firebase for user data storage, and ChromaDB for vector-based long-term memory.
+This project is a conversational AI chatbot application built with Streamlit for the frontend, LangChain for AI capabilities, Firebase for user data storage, and Pinecone for vector-based long-term memory.
 The chatbot maintains conversation history and can recall relevant facts from previous interactions to provide context-aware responses.

 ## Features
 * Interactive Chat Interface: User-friendly web interface built with Streamlit.